Tay-Dzonu-QA/ICE_Final/README.md

 * Fully designed test suites – unit, integration, user-acceptance, functional, and non-functional – for the improved website.
 Striving to achieve industry-standard (80%) test coverage through both unit and integration testing.

+* The application should be spike-, load-, stress-, and soak-tested

 * Periodically running the codebase through a static analysis tool,SonarQube, with relevant refactoring of the code accordingly to reduce code smells, bugs, and vulnerabilities.

 * The final deliverable for this project is the completed application with full documentation around utilisation of supporting tools.
 This will require a fully functional application.